openvinotoolkit/operator/docs/developer_guide.md

 make catalog_deploy_openshift
 ```

-##OpenShift release
+## OpenShift release
-Update the OVMS image to the laters tag in RH registry
+Update the OVMS image to the latest tag in RH registry
 ```
 make docker-build
 ```